adelealibeigi/fastapi-blog/README.md

 # fastapi-blog
-"""It is my first mini project with fastapi that has user and blog tabales Jwt is used
+It is my first mini project with fastapi  that has user and blog tabales <br />
-"""
+Jwt is used <br />